 Security is at perpetual war with convenience.
-The faster and easier it is for us to get to our stuff, the faster and easier it is for someone else to try and break in.
+The faster and easier it is for us to get to our stuff, the faster and easier it is for someone else to try to break in.
 Make it tougher for them, though, and it can get tougher for us as well.
-One of the biggest advantages iPhone and iPad give us is a better balance of the two.
-Touch ID lets us have strong passwords but also biometric access. iCloud Keychain lets us have unique passwords but not have to remember them all.
+One of the biggest advantages the iPhone and iPad give us is a better balance of the two.
+Touch ID and Face ID let us have strong passwords but also biometric access. iCloud Keychain lets us have unique passwords but not have to remember them all.
 Two-step authentication protects our accounts but in a way that's still simple to use.
-That said, iPhone and iPad also have options that help us be even more private and secure.
+That said, the iPhone and iPad also have options that help us be even more private and secure.
 Here's how to use them!

 1. Be strong

-If you have a recent iPhone or iPad, you have Apple's personal identity sensor—Touch ID.
+If you have a recent iPhone or iPad, you have one of Apple's personal identity sensors—Touch ID or Face ID.
 It lets you use biometrics to authenticate so you can unlock your device and use Apple Pay, and authorize purchases for iTunes, the App Store, and other apps.
-Because of this added convenience, iOS 9 has upped the passcode ante from 4-digits to 6-digits.
+Because of this added convenience, you now have the option of creating a six-digit password, rather than using just four digits.

-Take advantage of it—if you're not using 6-digits yet, go to Settings > Touch ID & Passcode, and change your passcode.
-You'll be prompted for 6-digit one.
+Take advantage of it—if you're not using 6-digits yet, go to Settings > [Touch ID or Face ID] & Passcode, and change your passcode.
+You'll be able to enter a new six-digit code.
 Even better, because you no longer have to enter your passcode as often, switch to a stronger, longer, more complex password lock instead.
-Sure, once in a while it'll be a pain to enter it, but that's offset by how infrequently you have to do it—only when you reboot, fail Touch ID 5 times, or don't use your phone for 48 hours.
-(If you're really concerned about security, and are willing to give up on convenience for it, turn Touch ID off and force a strong, complex password for entry.)
+Sure, once in a while it'll be a pain to enter it, but that's offset by how infrequently you have to do it—only when you reboot, fail Touch ID or Face ID multiple times, or don't use your phone for 48 hours.
+(If you're really concerned about security, and are willing to give up on convenience for it, turn Touch ID or Face ID off and force a strong, complex password for entry.)

 2. Be private

-What good is having Touch ID and a 6-digit passcode or strong password if the lock screen gives all your personal data and access away?
+What good is having biometric ID and a 6-digit passcode or strong password if the lock screen gives all your personal data and access away?

 - Control Center lets you turn on the flashlight with unlocking, but also lets a thief turn on Airplane Mode to prevent tracking.